GregFinzer/BedBrigadeNational/Documentation/Localization.md

 5. Go to this site and upload the changed en-US.yml https://akmultilanguages.azurewebsites.net/TranslateApplication
 6. Translate to es-MX
 7. Download the file and replace the existing es-MX file in BedBrigade.Data\Data\Seeding\SeedTranslations
+8. In SeedTranslationsLogic class in the SeedContentTranslations method, add the file to translate.
+9. Delete all the records in the ContentTranslations table
-8. Upload the en-US.yml and es-MX.yml files to the Data\Seeding\SeedTranslations folder on Development using FTP
+10. Upload the en-US.yml and es-MX.yml files to the
+Data\Seeding\SeedTranslations folder on Development using FTP
+11. Perform a deployment

 ## Adding a New Language like French, Chinese etc.
 1. Go to this site:  https://akmultilanguages.azurewebsites.net/TranslateApplication